iory/robot-programming/mechatrobot_ros2/README.md

 ros2 topic pub /led/state std_msgs/msg/Bool "data: false"
 ```

-The LED state will be reflected in both Gazebo and RViz2 visualizations:
+The LED state will be reflected in RViz2 visualization:
-- **Gazebo**: Uses `/led_color` topic to control LED material color
 - **RViz2**: Displays a Marker (sphere) at the LED position with the corresponding color on `/led_marker` topic

 The LED Marker in RViz2 appears as a small sphere overlaid on the robot model at the LED link position: